 Greg Daniels himself later said he wasn't even sure who began first, so MTT official position is you should go for whatever makes more sense for your fanfic.

-Jim gave a "Larisa Halpert" as his emergency contact in "The Fight" (2.06) and immediately this female relation of Jim's started appearing - and still appears - in many fanfics.
+Jim gave a "Larisa Halpert" (also written as Larissa) as his emergency contact in "The Fight" (2.06) and immediately this female relation of Jim's started appearing - and still appears - in many fanfics.
 Though some speculated Larisa was Jim's mother, most cast her as Jim's (typically younger) sister.
 It wasn't until Niagara (6.04) that we got confirmation that Larisa was indeed Jim's sister, and even then it wasn't very emphatic confirmation.
-In the wedding program prop (near the bottom of the page), Larisa Halpert was listed as sister to the groom, and there was a deleted scene with Jim's brothers planning a prank on their sister who was "in the can" although they don't say the sister's name.
+In the wedding program prop (near the bottom of the page), Larisa Halpert was listed as sister to the groom, and there's a very brief scene with Jim's brothers planning a prank on their sister who was "in the can" although they don't say the sister's name.
 Larisa also left a message in the Guestbook of Pam & Jim's wedding site.
 As for which wedding guest was supposed to be Larisa, there’s three notable possibilities who all can be spotted in the church/ceremony/wedding dance scenes: a younger brunette sitting between Jim's parents, a third unnamed bridesmaid you see best when Pam is talking to her sister (both appears in this wedding photo) and a brunette wearing a black dress sitting two rows back from Jim’s parents.